-- -d delim The first character of delim is used to terminate the input line, rather than newline. - -e Readline (see Chapter 8 [Command Line Editing], page 89) is used to obtain the line. - -n nchars read returns after reading nchars characters rather than waiting for a complete line of input.
+-d delim The first character of delim is used to terminate the input line, rather than newline.

+-e Readline (see Chapter 8 [Command Line Editing], page 93) is used to obtain the line.
+Readline uses the current (or default, if line editing was not previously active) editing settings.

+-i text If Readline is being used to read the line, text is placed into the editing buffer before editing begins.

+-n nchars

+read returns after reading nchars characters rather than waiting for a complete line of input.